 An object-oriented simulation (OOS) consists of a set of objects that interact with each other over time.
-This paper provides an introduction to the fundamental OOS design elements by contrasting OOS with its procedural counterpart.
-It further addresses the important issue of composition versus inheritance that distinguishes objectbased from object-oriented languages.
+This paper provides a presentation of OOS design elements by contrasting OOS with its procedural counterparts.
+The elements of component technology is addressed along with the important issue of composition (components) versus inheritance that distinguishes object-based from objectoriented languages.

-1 THE SIMULATION SOFTWARE CHALLENGE
+1 SIMULATION SOFTWARE CHALLENGE